-Hundreds of years ago the King James Bible translators used simple but expressive vocabulary to describe the essence of how the universe came into being which science has discovered in the last few decades.
+Hundreds of years ago the King James Bible translators, used expressive but straightforward vocabulary to describe the essence of how the universe came into being which science has discovered in the last few decades.
 Click To Tweet

 All I’m doing here is transmitting vocabulary used by Strong and the translators to give you the deeper meaning of the Biblical Hebrew.
 All the puzzle pieces for a complete puzzle picture are already on the table.
-Unfortunately, the efforts of theologians, philosophers, and scientists to put Humpty Dumpty’s pieces together have been disastrous and he looks more like Hunk Junk (yes, a theological and scientific hunk of junk) than ever before.
-I’m starting right at the beginning, Genesis 1.1 to lay the proper foundation … otherwise, we’ll just have another Hunk Junk.
+Unfortunately, the efforts of theologians, philosophers, and scientists to put Humpty Dumpty’s pieces together have been disastrous, and he looks more like Hunk Junk (yes, a theological and scientific hunk of junk) than ever before.
+I’m starting right at the beginning, Genesis 1:1 to lay the proper foundation; otherwise, we’ll have another Hunk Junk.

-- In a post 2 weeks ago I discussed sand particles.
-Today in Isaiah 40:22 we have ‘beaten fine powder.’
-Different vocabulary but you can see the similitude between them.
-In addition, they both describe the same phenomenon: The composition of the heavens above and beyond in space, This is another Bible principle to keep in mind.
+- In a post two weeks ago, I discussed sand particles.
+Today in Isaiah 40:22, we have beaten fine powder.
+Different vocabulary, but you can see the similitude between them.
+Also, they both describe the same phenomenon: The composition of the heavens above and beyond in space.
+Another Bible principle to keep in mind.
 Compare the two contexts to see the similarity of concepts in the context of cosmology.

 There are many many more corroborative texts and much much more coherent completeness to come.

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life